Household Health Hazards

 Resources for Renters

 If you rent your home and find bed bugs, you should tell your landlord right away.
 Landlords are responsible for addressing pest problems like bed bugs.
 Keep a record of all your communications with your landlord and take pictures of the infestation if you can.
-If your landlord does not act, you can contact your local Property Standards By-Law Office for help.The Rental Housing Enforcement Unit (RHEU) can also assist if the landlord isn’t following the rules in the Residential Tenancies Act (RTA) regarding pest control.
+If your landlord does not act, you can contact your local municipality for help.The Rental Housing Enforcement Unit (RHEU) can also assist if the landlord isn’t following the rules in the Residential Tenancies Act (RTA) regarding pest control.

 In the meantime, protect yourself by using mattress covers and carefully inspecting your belongings.
 Avoid using pesticides on your own, as this can be dangerous.
 If your landlord does not respond, consider contacting the Landlord and Tenant Board for information about your rights as a renter, especially regarding housing conditions like pest infestations.